joerob-msft/microsoft-trusted-roots-vs-chrome-root-store/README.md

 # Trusted Roots vs Chrome Root Store

-A .NET 8 Razor Pages web application that highlights differences between the trusted root certificates installed on an Azure App Service (Windows) worker and the certificates included in Chrome's Root Store.
+A .NET 8 Razor Pages web application that highlights differences between the Microsoft Trusted Root Program and the certificates included in Chrome's Root Store.

 ## Features

 - Downloads the latest Chrome Root Store certificate bundle directly from the Chromium source repository.
+- Retrieves the official Microsoft Trusted Root Program list (`authroots.sst`) published by Windows Update.
-- Reads the current worker's Windows trusted root store (both `CurrentUser` and `LocalMachine`).
+- Enriches the program data with any copies currently present in the worker's Windows trusted root stores.
 - Excludes Microsoft-issued root certificates from the comparison.
 - Presents missing certificates in a responsive, data-rich dashboard styled for modern browsers.